Clinical Document Automation For Healthcare: A Comprehensive Guide (+ Webinar Access)

 The answer: Streamline patient-data transfer with extractive AI

-The panelists also agreed that the most accessible first-step solution to the clinical documentation challenge is to apply proven tools for “extractive” AI – a branch of artificial intelligence that Ann is quick to point out helps with data automation without introducing the risks many people associate with artificial intelligence.
+The panelists also agreed that the most accessible first-step solution to automating clinical documentation challenges is to apply proven tools for “extractive” AI – a branch of artificial intelligence that Ann is quick to point out helps with data automation without introducing the risks many people associate with artificial intelligence.

 Suppose we can use AI to augment the transferring of patient data from one provider’s fax to another’s EHR.
 In that case, Ann explains, that’s a big win both for the healthcare organization’s efficiency and bottom line as well as the patient’s ability to receive better, more timely care.